crabmusket/crabmusket.net/blog/content/drafts/loyalty2.md

 ### Loyalty in failure

-Plutarch wrote this about the death of Gaius Marius, eminent statesman and general of the Roman Republic[^plutarch]:
+Plutarch wrote this about the death of Gaius Marius, eminent statesman and general of the Roman Republic:[^plutarch]

 > And therefore though he had lived to be seventy years old,
 > and was the first man to be elected consul for the seventh time,
 > and was possessed of a house and wealth which would have sufficed for many kingdoms at once,
 > he lamented his fortune, in that he was dying before he had satisfied and completed his desires.

-The folklore, literature and history of humankind is full of stories of people whose ambition consumed them -- whether in success or in failure.
+The folklore, literature and history of humankind is full of stories of people whose ambition consumed them --- whether in success or in failure.
 Ambition might lead us to attempt great things, but only a few of us will succeed at them.
 Sometimes ambition leads us _too far_, wading like Macbeth through rivers of blood.
 Sometimes fortune upsets the most meticulous plans.